typedb/typedb-docs/08-schema/03-rules.md

 ## Summary
 Rules are a powerful tool that reason over the explicitly stored data and produce and store implicit knowledge at run-time.

-In the next section, we will learn how to [perform read and write instructions over a knowledge graph](/docs/query/overview) that is represented by a schema.
+In the next section, we learn how to [perform read and write instructions over a knowledge graph](/docs/query/overview) that is represented by a schema.